PandoraMedia/scooch/docs/getting_started/existing_codebase.rst

         pass

     clsmembers = inspect.getmembers(sys.modules[tf.keras.losses.__name__], inspect.isclass)
-    configurable_tf_losses = [configurize(mem[0], base_class) for mem in clsmembers if mem[0] != 'Loss']
+    configurable_tf_losses = [configurize(mem[0], Loss) for mem in clsmembers if mem[0] != 'Loss']

-With the above code, classes can now be defined with a :code:`ConfigurableParam` of type :code:`Loss`, which will now be able to use all keras loss functions in your :code:`config.yaml` file:
+With the above code, classes can now be defined with a :code:`Param` of type :code:`Loss`, which will now be able to use all keras loss functions in your :code:`config.yaml` file:

 .. code-block:: python

     ...

-    from scooch import ConfigurableParam
+    from scooch import Param

     class Experiment(Configurable):

-        ConfigurableParam(Loss, doc="A Loss function to train a model with.")
+        Param(Loss, doc="A Loss function to train a model with.")
         ...

 Configurizing Code that is not Object Oriented